BLOG

 Here is a nice presentation to help you understand more about the Android permissions model and the basis for this threat to be exploited.

-M9: Improper Session Handling
+M9: Improper session handling

-How to Prevent Improper Session Handling?
 To handle sessions properly, ensure that mobile app code creates, maintains, and destroys session tokens properly over the life-cycle of a user's mobile app session.

-M10: Lack of Binary Protection
+M10: Lack of binary protection

-A lack of binary protections within a mobile app exposes the application and it’s owner to a large variety of technical and business risks if the underlying application is insecure or exposes sensitive intellectual property.
-A lack of binary protections results in a mobile app that can be analyzed, reverse-engineered, and modified by an adversary in rapid fashion.
-However, an application with binary protection can still be reversed by a dedicated adversary and, therefore, binary protection is not a perfect security solution.
-At the end of the day, binary protection only slows down a security review.
+A lack of binary protections within a mobile app exposes the application and its owner to a wide variety of technical and business risks if the underlying application is insecure or exposes sensitive intellectual property.
+A lack of binary protections results in a mobile app that can be analyzed, reverse-engineered, and modified rapidly by an adversary.

 First, the application must follow secure coding techniques for the following security components within the mobile app:

-1. Jailbreak Detection Controls;
+1. Jailbreak detection controls;

-2. Checksum Controls;
+2. Checksum controls;

-3. Certificate Pinning Controls;
+3. Certificate pinning controls;

-4. Debugger Detection Controls.
+4. Debugger detection controls.

 Next, the app must adequately mitigate two different technical risks that the above controls are exposed to: